ashwin-M-D/Docker_DBs/README.md

 The database can be accessed using Robo3T Workbench or generating a terminal console for the container using the script MongoDB_Shell.sh.
 If you are in Windows 10 using WSL2 backend, you can copy the command from the shell script and run it in powershell.

+### Neo4j Cypher
+Port: 7474 / 7687

+Root User: neo4j<br>
+Root Password: password

+The database can be accessed using Neo4j Desktop, the browser or generating a terminal console for the container using the script Neo4j_Cypher_Shell.sh.
+If you are in Windows 10 using WSL2 backend, you can copy the command from the shell script and run it in powershell.

+The browser GUI can be accessed at localhost:7474

+The database can be accessed through bolt i.e for Neo4j Desktop through port 7687

 ## PDBM_Playground
 This is the playground provided by the book Principles of Database Management.
 Running this docker container starts a web service accessible through your web browser at localhost:80